MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/disable-http-proxy-auth-features.md

 ## How to disable an authentication protocol

 HTTP proxies can use any of several different authentication protocols.
-Some of these protocols are not considered to be secure.
-You should only support such protocols if you need to provide backward compatibility with earlier versions of Windows.
+Some of these protocols are considered to be unsecure.
+You should support such protocols only if you have to provide backward compatibility with earlier versions of Windows.

 Starting in Windows Server 2022 and Windows 11, you can disable individual authentication protocols.
 To disable protocols, configure the value of the following registry subkey: